-WestWords is thrilled to introduce our new ambassador, Bryan Brown AM.
+WestWords ambassador, Bryan Brown AM.

 Actor, Bryan Brown, who spent his childhood in Western Sydney, has this year pledged his support of WestWords by accepting the new role of ambassador.
 Bryan affirms, with us, the power of literacy, self-expression and creativity to change lives and the experience of communities.